-Julie A. Dowling (PhD Sociology UT-Austin, 2004) is an Associate Professor in the Department of Latina/Latino Studies and Affiliate Faculty in the Departments of Sociology and Gender and Women's Studies at the University of Illinois at Urbana-Champaign.
+Julie A. Dowling is an Associate Professor in the Department of Latina/Latino Studies and Affiliate Faculty in the Departments of Sociology and Gender and Women's Studies at the University of Illinois at Urbana-Champaign.
 She has published articles on Latino racial identity construction and racial attitudes in a variety of journals including Social Science Quarterly, Sociological Perspectives, and Latino Studies.
 Her article publications have received multiple accolades including the Distinguished Contribution to Research Award for “Best Article” from the Latino/a Sociology Section of the American Sociological Association, and an Honorable Mention for the 2009 Distinguished Contribution to Sociological Perspectives Award.

 Dr. Dowling is originally from Texas, the daughter of a Mexican American mother from the Rio Grande Valley of South Texas and an Irish American father from the Midwest.

 Racial Attitudes and Ideology

 Julie Dowling is currently working on a project on how various racial groups feel about the government.
 The project draws on interviews in Chicago and the San Francisco Bay Area, as well as original survey data from Illinois and California.